 Professionals who represent the government often interact with the general public.
 Therefore, they must conduct themselves in a professional manner and adhere to all the rules, regulations and trainings required by government agencies.

-Public sector employees also have a wealth of resources available to them and often find that their work offers stability and security.
-They have influence in the communities they work with and can even effect change in public policy.
-This situation can yield substantial career satisfaction.
+Public sector social workers have influence in the communities they work with and can even effect change in public policy.

 The Private Sector

 The private sector offers opportunities for social workers as well.
-Career paths in this sector include:
+Social work career paths in this sector include:

 - Couples or family counseling